italia/public-opendata-sources/README.md

 * Sources: `bash validate_sources.sh`

 If you want to run them in a virtual environment, a Pipfile is provided to use with [pipenv](https://pipenv.kennethreitz.org/en/latest/).
-If you have pipenv, just run `pipenv shell` and then `pipenv install` before the validation scripts.
+If you have pipenv, just run `pipenv shell` and then `pipenv install` before launch the validation scripts.

+You can combine all resources from `orgs/` and `sources/` folders in a single nested json structure using `export_resources.py` script that creates a `resources.json` file (see [#6](https://github.com/italia/public-opendata-sources/issues/6) for details).

+To validate it you can use the provided `resources.schema.json` schema: `jsonschema -i resources.json resources.schema.json`.

 ### Naming convention